-(Note: all the previous publications in the "Root Cause Analysis" category are listed on the right-hand side.
-Select "Return to Categories" to go to the page with all publications sorted by category.
-Select this link for information on the SPC for Excel software.
+(Note: all the previous publications in the root cause category are listed on the right-hand side.
+Select “Publications” to go to the SPC Knowledge Base homepage.
+Selectthis linkfor information on the SPC for Excel software.
 This publication was originally published in Feb 2005.
 It was updated in July 2018 with more information and graphics.)

 Suppose you are faced with a problem.
 You have followed the steps in your problem-solving model.
 You have defined the problem using Pareto diagrams and pinpointing.
 In addition, you have analyzed how the process is behaving using process flow diagrams, histograms and control charts.
 The process is in control, but the results are not acceptable.
 There is too much variation in the process (or perhaps it is operating at the wrong level or average).

 You need to find out what is causing the process to behave as it does.
 A cause and effect diagram has been constructed.
 This diagram lists some the possible causes of the problem.
 How do you determine what causes are responsible for the variation?
 For example, is reaction yield influenced more by run time or pressure?
 One method of doing this is to use a scatter diagram.
 The scatter diagram is introduced in this publication.

 - Is the Correlation Useful to Us?